Requirements for transfer of credits for biology courses to Bates College

 - With few exceptions, the biology department does not provide transfer credit for courses offered by departments outside of the biological sciences.

 When submitting a request for transfer credit review, all materials must be submitted to the Chair of the Department.
 These materials include:

 - The Bates transfer credit form, available from the Registrar’s office, with the student portion completed;

-- A dated note, requesting how the credit may be applied (i.e., toward major, to meet the set requirement, as a third course).
+- A dated note, requesting how the credit may be applied (i.e., toward major, toward general education).

 - The transfer institution’s Catalog, clearly marking the area where the relevant biological science department’s requirements, prerequisites and courses are listed.
 The course to be transferred should be clearly marked as well.

-- For summer courses, documentation of the times and dates that the course meets; again, a link to the web site is fine, so long as this information is clearly indicated;
+- For summer courses and on-line courses, documentation of the times and dates that the course meets; again, a link to the web site is fine, so long as this information is clearly indicated;

 - If available, the syllabus, reading list and description of laboratories.
 In most cases this information will be required before an evaluation can be completed.

 Assemble the needed items into a single packet and submit them to the Biology Department chair.
 It is often useful to meet with the chair so questions may be answered.
 After Biology department review, the materials will be forwarded to the Registrar’s office for the Registrar’s signature.
 You may be contacted by either the Biology Department review, the material will be forwarded to the Registrar’s office for the Registrar’s signature.
 You may be contacted by either the Biology Department or the Registrar if additional materials are needed.